RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 We're finalizing the last steps to enable the migration of all instances to the new region

-  * If your instance uses volumes larger or equal then 1024GByte, this instance needs to be migrated on a thight schedule to minimize the impact of the migration.
+  * If your instance uses volumes larger or equal then 1024GByte, this instance needs to be migrated on a tight schedule to minimize the impact of the migration.
   * If your instance makes use of load balancing, we will migrate your instance at a later stage.
   * Instances that are part of a large internal network will be migrated at a later stage.
   * HA / vrrp setups will be migrated at a later stage.